Extended trigonometric Cherednik algebras and nonstationary Schr\"odinger equations with delta-potentials: Generalized Bethe wave functions

 where $\Psi$ is viewed as $\textup{End}_{\mathbb{C}}(M)$-valued holomorphic function on $\wh{\hf}_{reg}^+$.
 Then \eqref{Psiw} defines a right $\Wa^Y$-action on $\mathcal{O}(\wh{\hf}_{reg}^+)\otimes_{\mathbb{C}}\textup{End}_{\mathbb{C}}(M)$. \end{cor} We call the set of equations

 the affine difference Knizhnik-Zamolodchikov (adKZ) equations and

 the corresponding space of solutions.
-It is a $\cdot W$-submodule of $\textup{O}(\wh{\hf}_{reg}^+)\otimes_{\mathbb{C}}\textup{End}_{\mathbb{C}}(M)$. \begin{rema} The affine difference KZ equations \eqref{dKZ} are expected to be formal degenerations of Cherednik's \cite{Ch} affine difference-elliptic quantum affine KZ equations associated to double affine Hecke algebras. \end{rema} Explicitly, the affine difference KZ equations \eqref{dKZ} read
+It is a $\cdot W$-submodule of $\textup{O}(\wh{\hf}_{reg}^+)\otimes_{\mathbb{C}}\textup{End}_{\mathbb{C}}(M)$. \begin{rema} The affine difference KZ equations \eqref{dKZ} are expected to be formal degenerations of Cherednik's \cite{Ch} affine difference-elliptic quantum affine KZ equations, which are naturally associated to double affine Hecke algebras. \end{rema} Explicitly, the affine difference KZ equations \eqref{dKZ} read

 Set $\mathcal{O}_\xi(\wh{\hf}^+_{reg})= \{f\in\mathcal{O}(\wh{\hf}^+_{reg})\,\, | \,\, \partial_c(f)=\xi f\}$, so that $\mathcal{O}_\xi(\wh{\hf}_{reg}^+)= e^{\xi d}\mathcal{O}_0(\wh{\hf}_{reg}^+)$.
 Observe that $\mathcal{O}_\xi(\wh{\hf}_{reg}^+)\otimes_{\mathbb{C}} \textup{End}_{\mathbb{C}}(M)$ is a $\cdot\Wa^Y$-submodule of $\mathcal{O}(\wh{\hf}_{reg}^+)\otimes_{\mathbb{C}} \textup{End}_{\mathbb{C}}(M)$.
 Set